-Pirates pitchers and catchers report February 14, 2017 and it's February 17, 2017 for full squad.
+Pirates pitchers and catchers report Monday, February 12, 2018.
+First pitchers and catchers work outs are February 14, 2018.
 (Always subject to change by the ball club).

 The Pittsburgh Pirates Spring Training Headquarters in Bradenton, Florida is known as "Pirate City."
 And there's no better place to spend a sunny Florida day in February or March!

 Pirate City is a great place to watch baseball spring training, Florida style: That means outdoors in the late winter and early spring sunshine amid warming temperatures.

 The Pittsburgh Pirate practice sessions are free and open to the public at Pirate City.

 Pirate City is a unique place because of the close proximity between the work-out fields and the fans.
 It’s also a place in which you can “feel” baseball history while you watch the beginnings of another new year of baseball.

 While “Pirate City” is the site of the Pittsburgh Pirates Spring Training workouts, McKechnie Field is the site of the games during spring training season.

 McKechnie Field, now called LECOM Park, and Pirate City have been the spring training home to the Pittsburgh Pirates since 1969.

 A little history on McKechnie field: it was renamed from "City Park" in 1962 in honor of Bill McKechnie, who was a Pirates player and manager who retired to Bradenton.